eradication0/PDHelper/README.md

 # How To Use
 [Youtube Tutorial (6min)](https://www.youtube.com/watch?v=uSrHAq2tW78) (kind of outdated)

-# closed game use (by @jessep13)
+# Closed game use (by @jessep13)
-1. start PD Helper
+1. Start PD Helper
-2. edit/save your arsenals, no longer need to have the game open
+2. Edit/save your arsenals, no longer need to have the game open

-# open game use
+# Open game use
-if you want to write the arsenals into the game itself you need to
+If you want to write the arsenals into the game itself you need to
-1. start Phantom Dust
+1. Start Phantom Dust
-2. open a profile
+2. Open a profile
-3. click "load profile"
+3. Click "load profile"

 # Requirements
 .NET 6.0.5 x64